 Student Finance England don’t always write to you to say that your request has been considered and to let you know the outcome.
 Sometimes they just send you a Student Finance Breakdown like you would get if you’d applied for statutory support according to the usual process.
 If the request has been unsuccessful the Student Finance Breakdown will say £0.00 against Maintenance Loan/ Grant.

-If you are experiencing financial hardship now, or expect to experience it while waiting for Student Finance England to consider your request, you should contact the ARC.
+If you are experiencing financial hardship now, or expect to experience it while waiting for Student Finance England to consider your request, you should contact the Advice Service.

-The ARC can advise you on applications to Students Union hardship fund and take you through the process of applying to the University’s own hardship fund.
+The Advice Service can advise you on applications to Student's Union hardship fund and take you through the process of applying to the University’s own hardship fund.
 You can find more information about hardship funding here

 You can also use the following resource – Blackbullion – to assist you with money management: https://intra.brunel.ac.uk/s/moneyandbudgeting/blackbullion